 The Social Security 2100 Act would increase benefits across the board, calculate annual cost-of-living adjustments for seniors more accurately, and increase the minimum benefit to ensure that low-earning workers do not retire into poverty.

-Strengthen Social Security and put it on a firm financial footing.
 Email your members of Congress and tell them to support the Social Security 2100 Act.